 No amount of food waste is too small.

-Food waste from flats is recycled with the rest of North Somerset’s food waste in Weston-super-Mare at an anaerobic digestion facility.
-At the facility the waste is turned into energy to power homes locally and a fertiliser sold to farmers.
+Food waste from flats is recycled with the rest of North Somerset’s food waste by anaerobic digestion at a farm in Wiltshire.
+The waste is turned into energy to power homes and a fertiliser which is spread on the farm fields.